Dr John Gallagher

 Student education

 I teach and supervise at all levels in the School of History.
 Research-led teaching is central to what I do: I work with my students on early modern sources and enjoy leading trips to archives and libraries where they can work with early modern source materials, or to early modern sites where students can get a real feel for the period.
-My teaching covers many different aspects of early modern history, touching on anything from the history of insult and offence to migration, mobility, or material culture.
+My teaching covers many different aspects of early modern history, touching on anything from the history of insult and offence to migration, mobility, and material culture.
 I love supervising student research, and enjoy working with students as they craft their BA dissertations or embark on postgraduate research.

 Research groups and institutes